RustForWeb/floating-ui/book/src/middleware/auto-placement.md

 Chooses the placement that has the most space available automatically.

-This is useful when you don’t know which placement will be best for the floating element, or don’t want to have to explicitly specify it.
+This is useful when you don't know which placement will be best for the floating element, or don't want to have to explicitly specify it.

 TODO